mehdibo/SlackBatch/README.md

 ARGUMENTS:
    <src>                                       E-mails source.
 ```

+You need a legacy token, you can get one [from here](https://api.slack.com/custom-integrations/legacy-tokens).

 Currently SlackBatch only handles files, so you need to pass a file containing new line separated e-mails.